ALL GOOD POEMS WEAR TRAVELLING SHOES

 NATURAL HISTORY NEW ZEALAND

 Dunedin-based Natural History New Zealand are producers of excellent environmental documentaries on a global scale, and are highly regarded as expert storytellers with state-of-the-art production facilities and a global distribution network.
 Every month the Dunedin Public Libraries run free film screenings to enable local audiences to view some of the city’s finest innovative films produced by NHNZ.

 A guest poet, bookended by two open mike slots, a convivial and collegial atmosphere, delicious vegan and vegetarian fare, and free entry.
-The Octagon Collective/Circadian Rhythm Poetry Readings offer a regular forum for new and established poets.
+The Octagon Collective/Dog With Two Tails Poetry Readings offer a regular forum for new and established poets.
 Penultimate Wednesday every month, organised by Emma Neale, Carolyn mcCurdie, Sue Wootton and Jacob Edmond.

 The readings have been running, with various organisers and MCs, on a voluntary basis for at least eight years.
 Offering a great supportive network for local writers and readers, and showcases many of our top regional writers (Brian Turner, Michael Harlow, Sue Wootton, Richard Reeve, Peter Olds, and many more.)